 HCC provide residential flats unfurnished, therefore no electrical appliances are included within the tenancy agreement.
 There is no control over the use of residents' own electrical equipment within the flats themselves, however, residents are provided with a tenants' handbook which covers electrical safety.
 Portable appliances within ground floor ancillary accommodation are subject to PAT.
 There is a laundry situated on the ground floor with a number of electrical washing machines and dryers; all of which were confirmed to be periodically inspected.

-The scheme has implemented a policy within the laundry which includes the removal of lint build-up from tumble driers; at the time of inspection, there was a small amount of lint in the filter.
-The laundry is also provided with automatic fire detection & warning and is enclosed in fire resisting construction however, there is a glass partition between the laundry and caretakers office which is suspected to be none fire rated glazing - Section 17.
+The scheme has implemented a policy within the laundry which includes the removal of lint build-up from tumble driers; at the time of inspection, lint was observed in the filter.
+The laundry is also provided with automatic fire detection & warning and is enclosed in fire resisting construction however.

 Whilst portable appliance testing (PAT) is not a legislative requirement, it is a requirement of Health and Safety at Work legislation under the Electrical at Works Regulations 1989, to periodically check electrical equipment for safe use.
 Any item which is connected to the main supply falls under Regulation 3 & 5 which places a legal responsibility on the owner, as the duty holder, to ensure that all supplied electrical equipment used within the property is safe and not in a position where they may cause danger to staff or residents.
 8.5.
 Is there a suitable limitation of trailing leads & adapters; and without evidence of overloading?

 8.6.
 Are electrical service cables adequately supported?
 Services run extensively within communal areas, however all cabling is encased within conduit and secured by metal connections preventing them from drooping or falling in the event of fire.
 All cabling and conduit should be either encased and/or supported by metal connections preventing them to droop or fall.
 (BS 7671:2018 18th Edition IET regulations), Chapter 52 reg 521-10-202 18th edition).
+8.7.
+Are photovoltaic panels (PV) installed?